 Alaska Entry Requirements

-For those asking “Do you have to be vaccinated to go to Alaska?” or “Can you travel to Alaska without a vaccine?” the answer depends on whether Alaska is domestic travel for you.
-Even if it is, keep in mind that most operators still have Alaska cruise vaccine requirements in place.
+For those asking “Do you have to be vaccinated to go to Alaska?” or “Can you travel to Alaska without a vaccine?” the answer is no. However, keep in mind that some operators still have Alaska cruise vaccine requirements in place.
 Get the specifics on Alaska cruise vaccination requirements for the operators we work with.
 Alaska travel restrictions 2023 are subject to change.
 Find the latest Alaska entry requirements and COVID-19 protocols from the State of Alaska and Travel Alaska.

 Domestic Travelers